cardano-lightning/cardano-lightning/docs/design/l1-spec.md

   partner's account.
 - `close : Opened -> Closed` : A partner submits their receipt of their L2
   transacting.
 The partner should no longer accept cheques on the L2.
-- `respond : Closed -> Responded` : The non-closer partner submits their
+- `respond : Closed -> Resolved` : The non-closer partner submits their
   receipt.
 They release the funds they are owed, and not still locked.
-- `resolve : Responded -> Resolve` : The closer releases the funds they are owed, and not still locked.
+  The closer funds are not yet released.
 - `elapse : Closed -> Resolved` : A closer can release their funds, up to pending locked cheques, if the `respond` is not sufficiently punctual.
+  The non-closer funds are not yet released.

 Steps that are fixed to a stage